 84. How does the body compensate for metabolic alkalosis?

-87. What is the medical treatment aimed at with Respiratory Acidosis?
+87. What is the treatment for respiratory acidosis?

-Improving ventilation and Correcting the primary condition responsible for the imbalance.
+The goal of treatment is to improve ventilation and correct the primary condition responsible for the imbalance.

 88. What is the state called in which arterial blood is more acidic than normal?

-89. What is the difference called between the normal buffer base and the actual buffer base in a whole blood sample?
+89. What is the difference between the normal buffer base and the actual buffer base in a blood sample?

-90. The most important renal mechanism for regulating acid-base balance of the blood involves what?
+90. The most important renal mechanism for regulating the acid-base balance of the blood involves what?

 91. How is BE expressed?